Philippines Itinerary: 10 Days

 Philippines Itinerary: Day 8 – El Nido:

 The best way to travel from Puerto Princesa to El Nido is by road.
 It takes more than 5 hours to complete the journey by private car or van.
 Public buses can take anywhere between 6-9 hours.
 But despite the efforts and the cost, it is worth coming to El Nido.
 Island hopping around the bewitching small islands is highly recommended.
-You get an opportunity to visit some completely secluded and uninhabited islands.
-Visitors can easily spend the entire day chilling on the striking white beaches, admiring the spectacular cliffs, and enjoying the incredible water sports.
+You will be besieged by tour companies, each providing the same handful of tours to different beaches and islands.
+Spend the day exploring secluded and uninhabited islands, relaxing on idyllic beaches, soaking up the phenomenal panoramas, and indulging in incredible water sports.

 Time is short and instead of taking the long journey back to Puerto Princesa.
 It would be prudent to spend the night at El Nido and take a flight to Coron the next morning.